nymea/nymea-wiki/User-Interface.md

-# User Interfaces - Under Costruction
+# User Interfaces - Under Construction

 Since you are such a smarty pants and has installed guhIO, you are now in the lucky position to choose from various user interfaces.